Resident Evil: Operation Raccoon City: USS Campaign

-Echo Six
+Spec Ops Campaign

 Spec Ops Command deployed the Echo Six team into Raccoon City in order to discover the causes of the outbreak.
 Heading into Raccoon City Police Department, they meet with Jill Valentine, who is fleeing the Nemesis.
 She points Umbrella as responsible for the outbreak and advises the team to investigate the City Hall for evidence before parting.
 There Echo Six finds blueprints of an Umbrella underground laboratory and heads to the sewers to find its entrance, fighting Nemesis along the way.

 Moving further into the sewers, Echo Six comes into contact with the mutated Birkin attacking USS soldiers, and Claire Redfield, who is searching for Sherry Birkin.
 The team escort Claire and find Sherry, before being ambushed by Birkin.
 Claire takes Sherry away through a doorway as Echo Six covers their escape; they then defeat Birkin and continue their mission.

 Finding the underground lab, Echo Six learns that T-virus is the cause of the outbreak and that the G-virus could make the situation worse.
 They are given orders to collect a sample of the G-virus for further study.
 Further, into the lab, they learn that Sherry is carrying a G-virus sample, and a Tyrant is being programmed to hunt her down to retrieve it.

 Spec Ops Command receives a distress call from Leon S. Kennedy, informing them of the whereabouts of Claire and Sherry; Echo Six is tasked with assisting in their evacuation.
 In the extraction zone, they are attacked by the Parasite Super Tyrant; Echo Six fights it and kills it.
 Leon, Claire, and Sherry are then evacuated on the chopper as Command tells Echo Six to stay behind for one last mission that only they can accomplish.

 Development and release

 The idea for the game came about during the development of Lost Planet 2.
 In November 2010, Kotaku reported on a rumor that Slant Six Games, developer of SOCOM U.S. Navy SEALs: Confrontation, was developing Resident Evil: Raccoon City.
-On its website, Slant Six Games wrote that it was currently developing "an amazing new project" that was unannounced, which was developed in conjunction with a "new publishing partner on a world class franchise."
+On its website, Slant Six Games wrote that it was currently developing "an amazing new project" that was unannounced, which was developed in conjunction with a "new publishing partner on a world class franchise".
 In March 2011, the game's producer Masachika Kawata estimated it to be 45% complete.
 According to Kawata, there were discussions on introducing new "bio-organic weapon" enemy creatures into the game.

 Free downloadable content containing playable missions for Spec Ops arrived on April 10 for the Xbox 360 and PlayStation 3 and May 10 for Microsoft Windows.